 Real quick: feel the back of your head for that little bump and notch in the middle.
 Feel the bump?
 Great, now lay three fingers in that little hollow right below it.
 That’s the bullseye.

 A punch here has a high chance of severely wounding, even killing, the recipient.
 Damage to vertebrae and the spinal cord are high.
 A powerful punch might even detach the spine from the brain, almost always resulting in instant death.
-Even without the aforementioned effects, the densely packed bundles of nerves and arteries makes for one hell of a hangover if struck.

 If you are presented with this target and the fight is dire, aim small and hammer them.
 A punch here goes a long way to taking the fight out of someone, sometimes permanently.
 That being said, you should never, ever strike here if you are not prepared or justified in using lethal force.